Coat Color:BlackBlack And TanBlack And SilverRedBelge

 Yes, Affenpinschers are known to be smart dogs.
 They sometimes have a bad reputation as being untrainable, but that’s because many Affenpinscher puppies are a bit strong-willed.
 With patience and positive reinforcement, these smart, independent dogs respond well to training.

 No, Affenpinschers do not typically bark a lot, but they can get yappy when anxious, scared or overstimulated.
 Like any dog, they can learn to quiet down on command or “talk” or bark when encouraged.

 Affenpinschers are clever, entertaining pets who make great companion dogs.
-They are trusty, spunky little sidekicks for families without young kids, and these lionhearted dogs are eager to stick by your side, offer snuggles and make you laugh morning, noon and night.
+They are trusty, spunky little sidekicks for active families, and these lionhearted dogs are eager to stick by your side, offer snuggles and make you laugh morning, noon and night.

-Expert input provided by Amanda Williams, DVM, a veterinarian at Furry Friends Adoption, Clinic & Ranch in Jupiter, Fla.; Karen Mancini, Affenpinscher Club of America board member and former owner of K-9 Connection in R.I.; and Emilea Byrum, KPA-CTP, RVT, owner and head trainer at Maggie’s Foundation: Pet Training in Indianapolis, Ind.
+Expert input provided by Dr. Amanda Williams, DVM, a veterinarian at Furry Friends Adoption, Clinic & Ranch in Jupiter, Florida; and Emilea Byrum, KPA-CTP, RVT, owner and head trainer at Maggie’s Foundation: Pet Training in Indianapolis, Indiana.

 Breed characteristic ratings provided by veterinarian Dr. Sarah J. Wooten, DVM, CVJ, a veterinarian at Sheep Draw Veterinary Hospital in Greeley, Colorado; dog trainer and behavior consultant Irith Bloom, CPDT-KSA, CBCC-KA, CDBC, owner of The Sophisticated Dog, LLC, in Los Angeles; and certified animal behavior consultant Amy Shojai, CABC, in Sherman, Texas.